 Edit: 2021 – I’m unsure of the trading status of Mokanix.

 The Karoo runs Android 6.
 As a result, you can do many super-cool things with the myriad of Android apps that we all know and love.
 For example, you can run the Android STRAVA app on your Karoo by side-loading it ie as if your Karoo was a phone.

-This is not formally supported and I’ve not tried any of it.
-Here is more info: (here at karoousers.org)
+This is not formally supported and I’ve not tried any of it experiences of people who have are at karoousers.org

 Hammerhead Karoo Review – Futures